hellbox/srob-migration/content/reviews/the-goddamn-great-american-landscaping-novel.md

 name = "\"...the goddamn Great American Landscaping Novel\"" title = "\"...the goddamn Great American Landscaping Novel\"" dek = "Jonathan Evison reads from his new novel, Lawn Boy, tonight at University Book Store.
-It's a book that draws a line in the class war and lands squarely on the side of America's blue-collar workers." type = "Review"facebookauto = "Jonathan Evison reads at University Book Store tonight.
+It's a book that draws a line in the class war and lands squarely on the side of America's blue-collar workers." type = "Review" facebookauto = "Jonathan Evison reads at University Book Store tonight.
 His new novel Lawn Boy is a salvo in the class war." twitterauto = "Jonathan Evison reads @ubookstorereads tonight.
 His new novel Lawn Boy is a salvo in the class war." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/lawn-boy.md"]